SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Mana Shield

-You can use your bonus action to gain temporary hit points equal to your sorcerer level + Charisma modifier for one minute, a number of times per long rest equal to your proficiency bonus.
+You can use your bonus action to gain temporary hit points equal to your sorcerer level + Charisma modifier, a number of times per long rest equal to your proficiency bonus.
 If you are out of uses, you can spend two sorcery points instead.

 ### Level 6